cdl-geneseo/geneseo-dictionary/H/Hot-Mess.md

 # Hot Mess

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-E-H

-Bibliographies and Study Guides : Hot Mess

 Created by  Unknown User (erg5), last modified by  Unknown User (jcf10) on Nov 20, 2012

 adj.
 One who is normally well put together but who temporarily occupies a state of disarray&quot;You're a total hot mess; did you get any sleep last night?&quot;As of 2012, 90% of students surveyed know this word.
 5.6% believe it is of local origin.(Flynn, G-M, 2012)